-Nonetheless, many evaluators and many districts do accept book logs, especially if the portfolio as a whole gives enough information to determine “appropriate education”.
+Nonetheless, many evaluators do accept book logs, especially if the portfolio as a whole gives enough information to determine “appropriate education”.
 Remember that definition in the law?

-Many people who choose to do a “book log” keep a backup “daily log” the first year, so they have something to fall back on if their district challenges their use of a book log.
+Some people who choose to do a “book log” keep a backup “daily log”, so they have something to fall back on if anyone challenges their home education program.